Semantically Adversarial Learnable Filters: Conclusion

 \section{Conclusion}

 We proposed FilterFool, an adversarial framework that crafts adversarial perturbations based on the content of an image and on the pre-defined semantics of its label.
 FilterFool is flexible and can incorporate different image filters to generate various types of adversarial perturbations.
 These perturbations are larger than those produced by norm-bounded methods, thereby improving the transferability of the attacks to unseen classifiers and their robustness against defences.
 While in this work we considered the grouping of the labels according to the semantic relationship defined by WordNet~\cite{tsipras2020imagenet}, the framework is general and other groupings can be considered.
-As future work, we will extend FilterFool to cope with multi-label images and we will extend it to further image filters.
+As future work, we will extend FilterFool to cope with multi-label images.